wilseypa/warped2-models/models/pandemic/visualize/README.md

 ### ***Front End***
 Re-add slider to bottom of map
 Make statistics on county appear in bottom right of map since tooltip is not consistent?
+Update tooltip data on new day when hovering with timelapse function enabled
+Make timelapse clearly enabled/disabled
 Fix bug where ranges can cause not all files to load and cumulate (can test with a ~7 day range at end of july) (possibly bad data)
 Position legend properly for windows resizing
 Cleanup front-end (ongoing)